We are open all year for school visits!

 What time can we visit?

-How many teachers can come on the visit?
+How many students and teachers can come on the visit?

 Can we have lunch at the museum or bring a picnic?